tytydraco/yessleep/out/Im_breaking_up_with_my_massive_porcelain_doll.md

 But she didn't.
 She kept hurling my mind further away from all of life as I knew it.

-The earth continued to shrink.
+The Earth continued to shrink.
 It became the size of a basketball.

 Then a baseball.